Topeka, Kansas: 19th century

-State officers first used the state capitol in 1869, moving from Constitution Hall, what is now 427-429 S. Kansas Avenue.
+State officers first used the state capitol in 1869, moving from Constitution Hall, at 427-429 S. Kansas Avenue.
 Besides being used as the Kansas statehouse from 1863 to 1869, Constitution Hall is the site where antislavery settlers convened in 1855 to write the first of four state constitutions, making it the "Free State Capitol".
 The National Park Service recognizes Constitution Hall in Topeka as headquarters in the operation of the Lane Trail to Freedom on the Underground Railroad, the chief slave escape passage and free-trade road.

 Although the drought of 1860 and the ensuing period of the Civil War slowed the growth of Topeka and the state, Topeka kept pace with the revival and period of growth Kansas enjoyed from the close of the war in 1865 until 1870.
 In the 1870s, many former slaves, known as Exodusters, settled on the east side of Lincoln Street between Munson and 12th Streets.
 The area was known as Tennessee Town because so many of them were from the Volunteer State.
 Charles Sheldon, pastor of the Central Congregational Church, organized the first African American kindergarten west of the Mississippi in 1893.

-Lincoln College, now Washburn University, was established in 1865 in Topeka by a charter issued by the State of Kansas and the General Association of Congregational Ministers and Churches of Kansas.
+Lincoln College (later Washburn University), was established in 1865 in Topeka by a charter issued by the State of Kansas and the General Association of Congregational Ministers and Churches of Kansas.
 In 1869, the railway started moving westward from Topeka, where general offices and machine shops of the Atchison, Topeka & Santa Fe Railroad system were established in 1878.

 During the late 1880s, Topeka passed through a boom period that ended in disaster.
 Vast speculation on town lots occurred.
 The 1889 bubble burst, and many investors were ruined.
 Topeka, however, doubled in population during the period, and was able to weather the depressions of the 1890s.

 Early in the 20th century, another kind of boom, this time the automobile industry, took off, and numerous pioneering companies appeared and disappeared.
 Topeka was not left out.
 The Smith Automobile Company was founded there in 1902, lasting until 1912.